Gateway Academic Center (GAC)

 A mind that is both agile and receptive to new ideas is the key to meeting the challenges of the 21st century workplace.
 Your undergraduate education here at CCNY will equip you to meet those challenges.
 Your GAC adviser will guide you on this voyage of discovery.

-Welcome to the second year at CCNY!
+Welcome to CCNY!

 GAC NEWS AND VIEWS